Shivamprajapati90/Medical_Project_Project/README.md

 Preview uploaded files

-View in new tab or modal
+View in new Poppo tab or modal

 Delete files via API

-Do u need All files Delete the u can

-login to forget password